-Applicable Law means any law, rule, regulation, regulatory guidance or opinion, code of conduct, licence, permit, treaty and any order or decree of any court or arbitrator.
+Applicable Law means in the UK or Australia, any relevant law, rule, regulation, regulatory guidance or opinion, code of conduct, licence, permit, treaty and any order or decree of any court or arbitrator.

-Concurrent User means the Users who are able to access the Product or use the NBS Chorus Service at any one time as stipulated on the NBS Order Form.
+Concurrent User means the Users who are able to access or use the NBS Chorus Service at any one time as stipulated on the NBS Order Form.

-Content shall mean all human and machine readable data retained, maintained and displayed in the Product or via the NBS Chorus Service, other than the Subscriber Data.
+Content shall mean all human- and machine-readable data retained, maintained and displayed in the NBS Chorus Service, other than the Subscriber Data.

-Contract means the contract, entered into between the Subscriber and NBS for the use of the Product and/or the NBS Chorus Service and the Training for the Term, in accordance with these Terms and Conditions.
+Contract means the NBS Order Form and these Terms and Conditions, entered into between the Subscriber and NBS for the use of the Services for the Contract Term.

 Intellectual Property Rights means the patents, rights to inventions, copyright and related rights, trademarks, trade names and domain names, rights in get-up, rights in goodwill or to sue for passing off, rights in designs, rights in computer software, database rights, rights in confidential information (including know-how and trade secrets) and any other intellectual property rights, in each case whether registered or unregistered and including all applications (or rights to apply) for, and renewals or extensions of, such rights and all similar or equivalent rights or forms of protection which may now or in the future subsist in any part of the world.

-Manufacturer Company means the company or organisation which supplies the Manufacturer Data to NBS.
+Manufacturer Company means the company or organisation which supplies Manufacturer Data to NBS.